How much can you believe scientific journals that discuss dizziness or hearing issues ?

 - Books vary

 - Popular books, often depend on wild assertions to sell more copies.
+Most popular books are very unreliable.

 - Thinly distributed scientific books often are the result of collecting together of writings from individuals who could not get their material published in "real journals".